ppj2dd/ppj2dd.github.io/_posts/2025-03-24-Fedora-For-Dummies.md

 ## What Happens in Fedora? <a name="happens"></a>
 Being part of Fedora means participating in a wide range of activities:
-- **Development & Innovation**: <a name="development"></a>
-  Fedora is constantly pushing the envelope with bleeding-edge technology and updates.
+- **Development & Innovation**: Fedora is constantly pushing the envelope with bleeding-edge technology and updates.
 Whether it’s integrating new software or refining security features, innovation is at the heart of the project.
-- **Community Events**: <a name="community"></a> From virtual meetups to in-person conferences and hackathons, Fedora thrives on connecting contributors and users.
+- **Community Events**: From virtual meetups to in-person conferences and hackathons, Fedora thrives on connecting contributors and users.
 These events are a great place to learn, share, and grow.
 - **Documentation & Outreach**: Fedora isn’t just about code.
 A large community of volunteers creates guides, tutorials, and documentation to help everyone—from newcomers to seasoned developers—understand and contribute to the project.

 Wanna stay in the loop?
 Join the [Fedora Maling List](https://lists.fedoraproject.org/admin/lists/fedora-join@lists.fedoraproject.org/).
 For synchronous communication, Fedora uses Matrix.
 You can join their Matrix/Element homeserver [here](https://matrix.to/#/#join:fedoraproject.org), and take a look at their [discussions](https://discussion.fedoraproject.org/tag/join-sig) if anything meets your interest.

-## So, What Does Fedora Really Do?
+## So, What Does Fedora Really Do? <a name="REALLY"></a>
 At its heart, Fedora is all about creating open-source software that’s innovative, reliable, and free to use.
 Its crown jewel is Fedora Linux, a cutting-edge operating system that’s sleek, powerful, and full of possibilities.
 Whether you’re a programmer, a tech enthusiast, or just someone who loves exploring new tools, Fedora has something for you.

 There are different Fedora editions to fit your needs: